 We have been told by Mother Culture (sorry to use Ishmael’s words once again) that weeds are bad and must be killed, as they limit the farming of human food.
 But we forget that weeds are an important part of the food chain, and that wild growing weeds are the habitat of insects, mice, birds, snakes etc.

 Oh, and the fireflies.
-As Wayan and I were talking at Omunity we were overlooking the surrounding rice fields, and Wayan said: there are so many certifications that are supposed to indicate sustainable farming and commitment to the environment, but many of them are nothing but greenwashing.
+During our continued conversation, Wayan and I were taking a slow walk, passing some beautiful rice fields, and Wayan said: there are so many certifications that are supposed to indicate sustainable farming and commitment to the environment, but many of them are nothing but greenwashing.
 Do you know what the only true certification in a climate like this is?
 Fireflies!
 The existence of fireflies is an indication of a good environment; clean air, non-contaminated water, and high soil quality, because fireflies only live in environments with well-developed biodiversity.
 Its simple: Less pesticides equals more fireflies!
 That is a very tangible kind of sustainability certification, and most importantly it is impossible to manipulate.

 The most reliable indicators for a sustainable environment are to be found in knowledge on food chains and biodiversity.
 Wayan also told me that fireflies have been disappearing for years in many areas in Bali.
 Monoculture and usage of toxic pesticides destroy their habitat.
 The most sustainable way of life is interlinked with diversity.
 Not only in nature, but also among us human beings.